Witivio/vas-documentation/src/en/articles/tools/escalation.md

 Click here to know how to build a [**conversation tree**](/en/articles/Knowledges/Conversation%20tree.html)

-::: danger Important !
+::: danger 🔴
-🔴 Click on “Synchronize” to updated your conversation tree.
+Click on “Synchronize” to updated your conversation tree.
 :::

 <div class="image_center">